Filter Options

 Which are the best African countries for going on safari?

 “All the classic safari countries make wonderful destinations for African safari tours.
 These countries are Kenya, Tanzania, Zimbabwe, Botswana, Zambia and South Africa.
 Which country you choose may depend on whether you’d like to combine your safari with another activity.
 For example you may like to add some beaches and/or Zanzibar in East Africa.
 Or perhaps Victoria Falls between Zambia and Zimbabwe, or fine dining around Cape Town and the winelands of South Africa.
-If this is your first safari, South Africa makes a good option.
-The private reserves bordering Kruger National Park can almost guarantee sightings of the Big Five.
+If this is your first safari, South Africa is a good option.
+The private reserves bordering Kruger National Park can almost guarantee sightings of the Big Five (lion, leopard, buffalo, elephant and rhino).
 South Africa also has good infrastructure and excellent levels of service.
 However, you will not get the sweeping savannahs and ‘Out of Africa’ scenes here.
 For these you need to travel to Kenya or Tanzania.
 Of course, these two countries also offer the incredible wildebeest migration.
 Note though, you need to travel here at the right time of year to see this.
 Zambia and Zimbabwe should also be considered.
 They have stunning national parks, including South Luangwa and Hwange respectively.
 Both countries are slightly more off the beaten track with less mass tourism.
 Botswana perhaps feels the wildest of the safari countries, although this comes with a price.”

 2